SivanMehta/taco/home.md

 ![](taco-on-the-perch.png "'munch munch munch' - Taco like every day")

-We usually leave the porch door open whenever we're here.
-Since we're not going to be here, please have the porch door closed.
+I usually leave the porch door open whenever I'm here.
+Since I'm not going to be here, please have the porch door closed.
 Feel free to let him out whenever you are here.
 He doesn't need to be monitored out there since the porch is too high for him to jump from.

-We also do not let Taco on the counters.
-Our rule of thumb is that wherever food is prepared or ate, he should not go.
+I also do not let Taco on the counters.
+The rule of thumb is that wherever food is prepared or ate, he should not go.
 This includes kitchen counters, fridge, and the metal rack / pantry.
-If we makes his way up there, give him a spritz with a spray bottle.
-If a spray bottle isn't handy, you can also just push him off the table.

-The fish tank is also obviously off limits.
-Fish are friends, not food.

-### Plants

 We're not going to be gone long enough for the plants themselves to need care, the only thing we need from you is not let Taco chew on them.
 He doesn't have a history of doing so, but discouraging him with a spray bottle has worked.